vuejs/vue-test-utils/docs/ja/guides/using-with-vuex.md

 We then make a mock store by calling new Vuex.store with our mock values.
 We only pass it the actions, since that’s all we care about.

-The actions are [sinon stubs](http://sinonjs.org/).
-The stubs give us methods to assert whether the actions were called or not.
+The actions are [jest mock functions](https://facebook.github.io/jest/docs/en/mock-functions.html).
+These mock functions give us methods to assert whether the actions were called or not.

 We can then assert in our tests that the action stub was called when expected.

 Now the way we define the store might look a bit foreign to you.

 We’re using beforeEach to ensure we have a clean store before each test. beforeEach is a mocha hook that’s called before each test.
 In our test, we are reassigning the store variables value.
-If we didn’t do this, the sinon stubs would need to be automatically reset.
+If we didn’t do this, the mock functions would need to be automatically reset.
 It also lets us change the state in our tests, without it affecting later tests.

 The most important thing to note in this test is that **we create a mock Vuex store and then pass it to vue-test-utils**.